litecoinfinance/electrumxltfn/docs/rpc-interface.rst

 add_peer
 --------

 Add a peer to the peers list.
-ElectrumX will schedule an immediate connection attempt.
+ElectrumXLTFN will schedule an immediate connection attempt.
 This command takes a single argument: the peer's "real name" as it used to advertise itself on IRC::

-  $ electrumx_rpc add_peer "ecdsa.net v1.0 s110 t"
+  $ electrumxltfn_rpc add_peer "ecdsa.net v1.0 s110 t"
   "peer 'ecdsa.net v1.0 s110 t' added"

 daemon_url